 - You will receive email notification of your test results.

-- Results should take 48 or so hours to be processed, and you will be cleared for campus while you wait for your results.
+- Results should be processed within 72 hours, and you will be cleared for campus while you wait for your results.

 - For more information, visit our Learning Your Results section on the Testing page.